ThirdDegreeCancer/CS207Project/README.md

 ## Credits

 - [NicoHood](https://github.com/NicoHood/) - GameCube API *and* hardware instructions for the controller, as well as LOTS of help getting a working prototype.
-- Mitxela.com - Instructions on creating a Bluetooth HID device with a HC-05
+- [Mitxela.com](https://mitxela.com/projects/bluetooth_hid_gamepad) - Instructions on creating a Bluetooth HID device with a HC-05
+- [Evan Kale](https://github.com/evankale) - Instructions and software for flashing and using the HC-05 chip
+- [Brian Lough](https://www.youtube.com/channel/UCezJOfu7OtqGzd5xrP3q6WA) - Even more instructions on flashing the HC-05